 This bread is delicious as-is, or simply topped with butter.
 But, if you want some added flavor, I have a couple of options for you.

-- The first option is to serve it with my maple butter.
+- Serve with my maple butter from my Artisan Apple Bread recipe.!
 You just take 1 cup butter, 1/4 cup brown sugar, 1/4 cup pure maple syrup, and a teaspoon of cinnamon.
 Add the ingredients to your stand mixer.
 Mix together and chill until ready to use.
-This is the maple butter recipe from my Artisan Apple Bread recipe.

 Can I Freeze this Bread?